-The fifth wheel was left at the Five Mile Lake Yukon gov't campground while we ventured out for the day, headed towards Keno City.
-The road was in good condition and it would have been fine to tow along the route, however, it was nice to be 'free'.
+We left the fifth wheel at the Five Mile Lake Yukon gov't campground while we headed towards Keno City.
+The road was in good condition and it would have been fine to tow along the route, however it was nice to be free.

 Eastward view from Minto bridge